Oral Diagnosis & Biopsies

 Complete Exam by Oral Surgeon

-When a oral surgeon examines a patient, they look at more than just teeth.
-They look in and around the oral cavity for anything that appears abnormal, such as color changes, ulcerations, or swellings.
-They also assess the lips, tongue, oral mucosa, gingiva, and palatal tissues.
-A complete dental examination may be your first line of defense for detecting particular oral or systemic ailments.
+When a dentist or oral surgeon examines a patient, they are looking at more than just teeth.
+They look in and around the oral cavity for anything that appears abnormal, such as color changes, mucosal lesions, or swellings.
+They also assess facial anatomies such as the lips, tongue, oral mucosa, gingiva, and palatal tissues.
+In fact, a complete examination and routine screenings may be your first line of defense when it comes to detecting particular oral or systemic ailments.

-The oral surgeon will ask you about your oral hygiene habits and any changes you’ve noticed in your mouth recently.
-They will visually inspect your oral tissues and use instruments to examine areas that are difficult to see.
-They may also palpate (feel) your oral tissues for any lumps or swellings.
-In some cases, the dentist may order x-rays to get a better look at the teeth and surrounding structures.
+The dentist will ask you about your oral hygiene habits and any changes you’ve noticed in your mouth recently.
+They will visually inspect your oral tissues and use tools to examine areas that are difficult to see.
+They may also palpate (feel) your soft tissues for any lumps or swellings.
+In some cases, the dentist may order other diagnostic imaging, such as x-rays, to get a better look at the teeth and surrounding structures.

-Sometimes an abnormality will be found during an oral examination that requires further investigation.
-In this case, the oral surgeon may perform a biopsy procedure, which is the removal of oral tissue for closer examination in a laboratory setting by a pathologist.
+Sometimes an abnormality or suspicious lesion will be found during an oral examination that requires further investigation.
+In this case, the dentist may perform a biopsy procedure, which is the removal of oral tissue for closer examination in a laboratory setting by a pathologist.
+After a few days, when the pathology report is complete, you will be called by the dental office to go over the results.
+A surgical biopsy is essential for a definitive diagnosis.

 Oral Diseases to Look For

 - Leukoplakia: A condition in which white patches of oral mucosa appear that cannot be removed by rinsing.
-Usually, they are benign, but they are often biopsied to get an accurate diagnosis.
+Usually, they are benign, but to get an accurate diagnosis, they are often biopsied.

 - Fibroma: A non-cancerous growth of oral tissue that may feel like a bump.